-It is now officially deemed suitable for women of any age, including women who have not yet had children, and teenagers.
+It is suitable for women of any age, including teenagers and women who have not yet had children.

 It’s effective as emergency contraception.

 You might have to pay.
-The device itself costs about $150 (one time cost), but your insurance may cover it.
+The device costs about $150 (one-time cost), but your insurance may cover it.

 “It’s like a PAP smear test but a little weirder and more uncomfortable.”

-The cramping may continue for a couple of weeks after insertion, and then you may experience more pain with your periods.
-One study found that 38 percent of IUD-users reported more period pain at first, but then it reduced over 12 months.
+It may cause cramping for a couple of weeks after insertion and more pain with your periods.
+More than 30 percent of IUD users report more period pain at first but then find that it reduces over twelve months.

 It might come out.
-The chance of expulsion is highest in the first month after insertion (5.7 percent), and then decreases to 2 percent per year.
-If it comes out, and you don’t realise, then you could become pregnant.
+The risk of expulsion is highest during the first month following insertion (5.7 percent), then decreases to 2 percent per year.
 Signs of expulsion include pain, spotting, and the absence or lengthening of the string.
 A new “frameless” IUD called GyneFix (available in Europe) is easier to insert and has a lower risk of expulsion.

-There’s a risk of pelvic inflammatory disease (PID) during the first three weeks after insertion, but only if you have a pre-existing infection with gonorrhea or chlamydia.
+It might cause pelvic inflammatory disease (PID), but only if you have a pre-existing infection with gonorrhea or chlamydia.
 That’s why your doctor should screen for those common conditions before inserting an IUD.

-⚠️ Dark memory of the Dalkon Shield.
-A badly designed IUD in the 1970s caused 18 deaths and thousands of complications for its 2.8 million users.
+Dark memory of the Dalkon Shield.
+A poorly designed IUD in the 1970s caused 18 deaths and thousands of complications for its 2.8 million users.
 The problem was the string of that particular IUD, which was multifilament and grew bacteria.
-Modern IUDs have a safer design, and carry no significant risk of infection.
+Modern IUDs have a safer design and carry no significant risk of infection.

-There’s a small risk of uterine perforation, which could lead to surgery.
-Perforation occurs in 0.1 percent of users (1/1000), but is more likely if you are breastfeeding.
+It carries a small risk of uterine perforation, which could lead to surgery.
+Perforation occurs in 0.1 percent of users (1/1000) but is more likely if you are breastfeeding.

 It might cause copper excess.
-Experts argue the amount of copper potentially released from a copper IUD is small compared to the copper we normally obtain from foods such as dark chocolate (2 mg per serving), but some IUD users report anxiety and attribute it to possible copper toxicity.
+The amount of copper potentially released from a copper IUD is small compared to the amount we obtain from foods such as dark chocolate.
+Nevertheless, some IUD users report anxiety and attribute it to possible copper toxicity.
 There’s very little research (like so many things in women’s health), but one study did find that IUD users have higher serum copper compared to non-users.
 Copper excess is more likely to be a problem if you are deficient in zinc, so your doctor may want to test your zinc and copper levels before inserting an IUD.
 Users of hormonal birth control also have higher serum copper because synthetic estrogen causes the body to retain copper.
 (IUD-induced anxiety could also be a vagal nerve response to the IUD or the string.)

 If and when you want it out, you will need to see your doctor.
-In theory, you cannot remove it yourself, but actually many women do successfully manage self-removal, and one study found “little health risk from a woman removing her own intrauterine device”.
-The authors go on to say that IUDs would be more popular if women had the control to remove it themselves.
+Officially, you should not attempt to remove an IUD yourself.
+In practice, many women do successfully manage self-removal, and one study found “little health risk from a woman removing her own intrauterine device”.
+The authors point out that IUDs would be more popular if women had the agency to remove them without seeing a doctor.

-Your partner might be able to feel the string, but most men don’t.
+Your partner might feel the string but probably won’t.